 Those staying in The Rocks need only walk down to Circular Quay, from which the Opera House should be clearly visible.
-If you are staying in the city centre or in the Hyde Park area, heading due north along Macquarie St is a brief yet culturally-rich walk.
+If you are staying in the city center or in the Hyde Park area, heading due north along Macquarie Street is a brief, yet culturally-rich walk.

 Once you arrive at Circular Quay, you’ll instantly be able to spot the Opera House, and it will only take you between five and seven minutes to get there after a refreshing walk beside the water.

 Many locals in Sydney take advantage of the public transport systems in place, and travelers should be no different.
 Taking a train to Circular Quay should be no problem, and from there, the Opera House is just a short walk.

 All trains in Sydney either directly or indirectly lead to the City Circle, so if you aren’t able to head straight to the Quay from where you are, getting off in the city is the next best thing, and only a slightly further walk.